jpreecedev/blog-post-topics/General/1-Bare-Bones-React-Boilerplate.md

 # Main discussion points

-- [ ] What is a boilerplate, what is the purpose of this boilerplate, how is this boilerplate intended to be used?
+- [x] What is a boilerplate, what is the purpose of this boilerplate, how is this boilerplate intended to be used?
-- [ ] What are the features, tools/utilities utilised
+- [x] What are the features, tools/utilities utilised
-- [ ] What feature this boilerplate does not support, and why
+- [x] What feature this boilerplate does not support, and why
-- [ ] How to use this boilerplate
+- [x] How to use this boilerplate
-- [ ] Contributing
+- [x] Contributing
-- [ ] Summary
+- [x] Summary

+This post was published on 22nd September.
+[A bare bones React boilerplate, featuring Webpack 4, React, Redux, Jest, and Babel 7](https://www.developerhandbook.com/webpack/react-redux-babel-jest-webpack-starter-template/)